microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-event.md

 === "TypeScript"

-    1. From a terminal window, execute the following commands to clone the workshop repository, navigate to the relevant folder, set up a virtual environment, activate it, and install the required packages:
+    1. From a terminal window, execute the following commands to clone the workshop repository, navigate to the relevant folder, and install the required packages:

         ```powershell
         git clone https://github.com/microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop.git `